Shifted inverse curvature flows in hyperbolic space: Preliminaries

 where the right hand side of \eqref{s6:2-s} denotes a point (for each $z$) in the hyperboloid $\mathbb{H}^{n+1}$ of the Minkowski space $\mathbb{R}^{n+1,1}$.
 Moreover, we derived the following identity to relate the shifted Weingarten matrix of $\Sigma$ to a positive matrix $A_{ij}$ on the sphere $\mathbb{S}^n$ (see \cite[\S 5.4]{ACW18})

 where

+and $\sigma_{ij}$ is the canonical metric on $\mathbb{S}^n$.
 Thus a smooth function $s:\mathbb{S}^n\to \mathbb{R}_+$ defines a horo-convex hypersurface in hyperbolic space if and only if the matrix $A_{ij}$ is positive definite.
 The identity \eqref{s6:2-s1} is also a motivation for us to consider the flows by functions of shifted principal curvatures.
 Moreover, we can rewrite the flow \eqref{eq-flow} as a scalar parabolic equation of the horospherical support function on the sphere $\mathbb{S}^n$:

 which implies the short-time existence of the flow \eqref{eq-flow}.
 The equation \eqref{s2:1-s2} will also be used to derive the $C^{2,\alpha}$ estimate of the solution $\Sigma_t$ in the case that $F$ is inverse concave and $0<p\leq 1$ in Section \ref{sec:pinc}.